What is a workflow? Definition and examples

 Workflows vs. work management

-Workflows are a key part of work management—in fact, good work management tools make it easy to organize your team or department’s workflows to coordinate people and work across all levels of your organization.
+Workflows are a key part of work management—in fact, good work management tools make it easy to organize your team or department’s processes to coordinate people and work across all levels of your organization.
 Ultimately, workflows power work management and ensure that everyone has the information they need to accomplish the work that matters most.

 How Asana uses work management for project intake